yomimono/chamelon/README.md

 # what is this?

-An implementation of [LittleFS](https://github.com/littlefs-project/littlefs) for the MirageOS [BLOCK](https://github.com/mirage/mirage-block) API, and exposing the MirageOS [KV](https://github.com/mirage/mirage-kv) interface.
+An implementation of the [mirage-kv](https://github.com/mirage/mirage-kv) module type offering persistence via [mirage-block](https://github.com/mirage/mirage-block), suitable for use in MirageOS unikernels.
+It is inspired by [littlefs](https://github.com/littlefs-project/littlefs).

 # what isn't this?